|Tyranny of the Stars by Robert Brookes|

 The smith eyes him with hesitance, then averts her stare down to the spike as her fingers curl around it, protectively cradling it against her palm.
 "It spoke to me," she explains of her choice, "I can trust it."
 Her companion's reaction is hidden behind his mask.
 Only words and actions can convey the reciprocal trust; not in the metal, but in her.
 He approaches, slowly, and her stare never leaves her clenched fist.

 "Finish it, and meet us in the library when you're done."
-The instruction comes with the gentle touch of a gauntleted hand down on the blacksmith's shoulder.
+The instruction comes with the gentle touch of an iron-gauntleted hand down on the blacksmith's shoulder.
 "We do not have the luxury of time any longer.
-The stars wait for no man."
+The stars wait for none."
 While his touch is light, the weight of what it implies rests more heavily on the blacksmith's shoulders.
 When his hand is finally lifted, that sense of weight does not pass.
 A burden has been placed on her, one of grave import.

 Neither speak as he departs, and the blacksmith returns to her workbench.
 This time, however, she is not etching eldritch symbols into the metal.
-A grinding wheel, spun by a foot pedal, sharpens the tip of the faceted spike down a lethal point.
+She works a grinding wheel, spun by a foot pedal, to sharpen the tip of the faceted spike down a needle point.
 This part, just as the others, it integral to what she is crafting.
 An intimate familiarity with her creation is important, so too is precision.

-By the time the spike has been sharpened to a fine point, fatigue has set in on the smith.
+By the time the spike is fully sharpened, fatigue has set in on the smith.
 Dark circles shadow her eyes, sweat and soot streaks her brow, and the acrid stink of the forge has long overstayed its welcome.
 Spike in hand, she tugs off her apron and throws it over the anvil, soot-blackened hands leaving prints on its already smudged surface.

 The blacksmith exits the forge into the catacombs, booted feet splashing through stagnant, shallow puddles along the way.
 With only flickering light from candle-adorned sconces on the walls, she unerringly navigates her way through this subterranean realm.
 The path to her destination is a circuitous one of snaking passages, blind corners, and dead ends.
 The chamber she seeks she has only been to once before, but such is the way of her order.
 No one person sees everything, knows everything.
 Information is compartmentalized.
 That fact does not make her any less anxious.